José Raúl Mulino

-José Raúl Mulino Quintero (Note: /es/) (born 13 June 1959) is a Panamanian politician, diplomat and lawyer serving as the 39th president of Panama since 2024.
+José Raúl Mulino Quintero (Note: /es-419/) (born 13 June 1959) is a Panamanian politician, diplomat and lawyer serving as the 39th president of Panama since 2024.
 He ran for president in the 2024 Panamanian election, which he won with 34% of the vote as the Realizing Goals candidate and a substitute for former President Ricardo Martinelli.

 Mulino served as Minister of Government and Justice from 2009 to 2010 and Minister of Public Security from 2010 to 2014, both roles in the government of President Martinelli.
 He served as Deputy Minister (1990–1993) and Minister of Foreign Relations (1993–1994) in the government of President Guillermo Endara.
 From 1994 to 1995 he was a member of the National Council of Foreign Relations and Substitute Magistrate of the Civil Chamber of the Supreme Court of Justice.

 Mulino was Martinelli's vice-presidential candidate in the 2024 election; after Martinelli was disqualified from running amid corruption scandals, he endorsed Mulino.

 Early life and legal career

 Mulino was born on 13 June 1959 in David, Chiriquí.
 He is the son of the politician and governor of the province of Chiriquí José Mulino Rovira, and the businesswoman Nelly Quintero de Mulino.
 His brother is the diplomat José Javier Mulino.

 He completed primary and secondary studies at the San Vicente de Paul School, in David, Chiriquí.
 He graduated university with a Bachelor of Science and Letters.
 He later studied law and political science at the Universidad Católica Santa María La Antigua, graduating in 1982.
 The following year he completed a master's degree in maritime law from Tulane University.

 After graduating in law, he dedicated himself to private professional practice in the field of maritime law, and in 1988 he became a founding partner of the Fábrega, Molino y Mulino law firm.
-During that time he began his activism against the military dictatorship of Manuel Noriega, as a representative of various trade associations.
+During that time he began his activism against the Panamanian military dictatorship during Manuel Noriega's regime, as a representative of various trade associations.